m-hammad-qureshi/m-hammad-qureshi/README.md

 <img src="https://user-images.githubusercontent.com/74038190/221352989-518609ab-b4d1-459e-929f-a08cd2bd9b3c.gif" alt="Banner" width="100%" />

 ## 📌 About Me
-- I am a **BS IT Graduate** with a deep interest in **Data Analytics** and Business Intelligence.
+- I am a **BS IT Graduate** with a deep interest in **Data Engineering**.
 Currently, I am sharpening my technical skills by tackling the **8-Week SQL Challenge**, where I specialize in transforming raw, unorganized data into structured, actionable insights.
 I am a firm believer in **meta-learning**—constantly training my mind to master new technologies and complex problem-solving frameworks at speed.

 ## 🧠 My Focus Areas
 - Advanced SQL Querying